i-am-ok-dont-worry/react-async-routes/README.md

 Use async function to provide declarative router routes.

-Async routes resolving can be helpful if routes declaration is unknown during compilation time and can only be resolved during runtime.
+Async routes resolving can be helpful if routes declaration is unknown during compilation and can only be resolved during runtime.

 ## Install